lun0522/lighter/README.md

 - color blending
 - shaders used in the pipeline

-We also provide helper functions in *pipeline_util* for setting the viewport, color blending and vertex input bindings and attributes.
+We provide helper functions in *pipeline_util* for setting up the viewport, color blending and vertex input bindings and attributes.

-If any state is changed, the user can reuse the builder, update the states and rebuild the pipeline.
-For example, after the window is resized, the user may need to create a new pipeline with updated render pass and viewport.
-Since shaders are referenced counted, it is up to the user to decide whether or not to release shaders after the pipeline is built.

-Setting up such a pipeline can be tiring.
-This is usually managed by high-level wrappers (*i.e.* model renderer and text renderer), hence the user would not directly interact with it.
+**ComputePipelineBuilder** can be used to set up:

+- descriptor set layouts
+- push constant ranges
+- shaders used in the pipeline

-### 3.2.6 Render pass (render_pass and render_pass_util)
+### 3.2.5 Render pass (render_pass)

 We provide a builder class to create instances of **RenderPass**.
 Through **RenderPassBuilder**, the user may set: